ChristopherIMoore/SQL-Layoffs-Project/README.md

 * Does how well established a company is increase or decrease layoffs

 ## Power BI
-* Use the data to show a visulisation of the cleaned data
+* Use the data to show a visualisation of the cleaned data

 ## Reference
 Data Source: https://www.kaggle.com/datasets/swaptr/layoffs-2022